abdullahjarif/module-42-recap/README.md

 # React + Vite

+42-1 Scribbles Cafe Project Overview and Tailwind setup 42-2 Create Fake Data for the blogs and load data
+42-3 Set Layout and make react responsive
+42-4 Display Blog data and hashtags
+42-5 Add Bookmark button
+42-6 Handle bookmark state and display bookmark And lift up the state 42-7 Add Time when marked as read
+42-8 Remove bookmark after read
+42-9 Deploy to surge

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: